DevOpsGHZ/M1-Build/README.md

 	sed -i 's/.*ALLOWED_HOSTS.*/ALLOWED_HOSTS=["www.yourdomain.com"]/' mysite/mysite/settings.py
 	python mysite/manage.py runserver 0.0.0.0:8001 &

+After running the common shell commands wrote in the last step, since we are using Multi-Branch Praject Plugin, it will run the different build.sh for each branch automatically.

 ##Determine failure or success of a build job, and as a result trigger an email notification: